Medically Reviewed By:

 Many people wonder if they’ll get drug tested at a substance abuse evaluation when faced with having to go.
 This is a question that many dealing with substance abuse should know the answer to.
 When you understand the workings of a substance abuse evaluation, it can keep your journey in perspective.

 Regardless of your evaluation outcome, you will have a marker for where you are in your journey and know how to adjust accordingly.
-Substance abuse evaluations also let the people oversee your treatment ensure that you stay clean and keep track of your health.
+Substance abuse evaluations also let the people who oversee your treatment ensure that you stay clean and keep track of your health.

 Substance Abuse Evaluation: The Breakdown